INTRODUCTION: IFSA CODE OF CONDUCT

 - IFSA athletes will not steal, deface, or destroy sponsor or organizer/host equipment or signage.

-IFSA parents and coaches commit to conduct themselves in a manner that honors the sport and demonstrates respect to competition officials, resort employees, fellow IFSA competitors and employees, the skiing and snowboarding public, and the resort facilities and operating procedures.
+IFSA parents and coaches commit to conduct themselves in a manner that honors the sport and demonstrates respect to competition officials, resort employees, fellow IFSA competitors and employees, the skiing and snowboarding public, the resort facilities and operating procedures, as well as any run closures, rope lines, or boundaries.
 Parents, family members, and athlete supporters commit to all tenants in this “Code of Conduct” and additionally shall:

 - Practice good behavior and never criticize, badger, harass, or threaten any athlete, coach, event staff, or program.